actinia-org/actinia-core/docker/actinia-core-alpine/README.md

 https://hub.docker.com/r/mundialis/actinia-core

-First it creates to images with packages and dependencies, from them the final image is created:
+First it creates a build image and a runtime image with packages and dependencies, from them the final image is created:

 __Build with__: